tomarrell/tomarrell.co/README.md

 My personal website and development blog.

-Currently obsolete as work is underway building an updated version using ChangeCMS.
+Currently obsolete as work is underway building an updated version using ChangeCMS, a personal project to build a fully featured NodeJS CMS.

 ========